 Credit Repair Program After Bankruptcy

-Credit Disputes are not allowed during mortgage process.
+Credit Disputes are not allowed during the mortgage process.
 Consumers can try to repair credit after filing bankruptcy on their own or by hiring a credit repair company.
-However, all credit disputes needs to be retracted months before applying for mortgage.
+However, all credit disputes need to be retracted months before applying for a mortgage.

 Before starting a credit repair program, please consult with a mortgage loan officer.